 While some people know all about the art of knife sharpening, for others it’s uncharted territory.
 We’ve decided to make this guide easy for everyone to understand, as it is a skill that goes hand in hand with owning the knife itself.

-We’ve tailored this sharpening guide around one of our favorite portable sharpeners; the Work Sharp Pocket Knife Sharpener.
+We’ve tailored this sharpening guide around our very own sharpening tool, The WESN Pocket Sharpener.

 The Sharpening Technique